alishafazal/hangman-project-3/README.md

 ## Programs and Libraries Used
 - [GitHub](https://github.com/) - Used to store the project repository.
 - [GitPod](https://gitpod.io/) - Cloud development environment used to create my Python files.
-- [Heroku](https://www.heroku.com/) - Cloud platform allowing me to deploy my project.
+- [Heroku](https://www.heroku.com/) - Cloud platform used to deploy my project.
 - [Google Sheets](https://docs.google.com/spreadsheets/u/0/) - Used to store the all the words in the game.
 - [TinyPNG](https://tinypng.com/) - Used to compress all .png files.
 - [Am I Responsive?](https://ui.dev/amiresponsive) - Used to reveal how the game looks in the mock terminal on different devices.